Learning to Encode and Classify Test Executions: Experiment

-\paragraph{Tests} The \texttt{Biguint} component is accompanied by 184 tests.
-The \texttt{Encryptor} component is accompanied by 48 tests.
-As the number of tests was small, we additionally generated 144 tests, providing random numbers within the specified range for the encryptor to encode.
-For both components, the provided tests were all passing tests, with matching expected and actual output.
-As with previous programs, we generated failing traces using code mutations for a better balanced data set.
+\paragraph{Tests} The \texttt{Encryptor} component is accompanied by 133 tests.
+The provided tests were all passing tests, with matching expected and actual output.
+As with previous programs, we generate a PUT by mutating the original implementation.
+On the PUT, 11 tests fail and 122 pass.

 \textbf{4.
 Sed}~\cite{sed} is a Linux stream editor that performs text transformations on an input stream. \paragraph{Tests} We use the fifth version of \texttt{Sed} available in the SIR repository~\cite{sir}.
 This version is accompanied by 370 tests, of which 352 are passing and 18 are failing.
-The failing tests point to real faults uncovered in this version.
-We did not generate failing traces using code mutations for this program.
+The failing tests point to real faults in this version.
+Since the implementation was accompanied by both passing and failing, we used it as the PUT.
+We did \emph{not} seed faults to generate the PUT.